raypugh07/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.
+Client side routing is when part of data is stored within the javascript rather than the page having to request that data from a server.
+Allows for faster load times after initial html request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Post,put and delete.
 - [ ] Mention three tools we can use to make AJAX requests.
+Axios,fetch and jquery.

 ## Project Set Up